Galápagos Islands

 Native mammals include the Galápagos red bat, rice rats, Galápagos Fur Seal and the Galápagos sea lion.

-What kind of marine life is found around the Galápagos Islands?
+What marine life is found around the Galápagos Islands?

 The Galápagos Marine Reserve was established in 1998 to protect the waters around the Galápagos Islands and the many species of animals and fish that live there.
 There is a natural abundance of marine species in Galápagos because cold ocean currents bring rich nutrients for food, and there are a great variety of habitats: coral reefs, mangrove lagoons, rocky areas and sandy beaches.